GIS-S-mart/Welcome/README.md

 If you think there is an error, please create a new issue.

+## Code of Conduct

+This code of conduct outlines expectations for paticipation in this Open Source Benchmarking Environment for Research Engineering.
+By joining our community, you pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community by:
+- Being radically inclusive to existing members and newcomers looking to learn or participate
+- Being totally respectful of each others abilities, interests, viewpoints, experiences and personal differences
+- Gracefully accepting constructive criticism and being exceedingly kind even in moments of disagreement while working towards consensus
+- Educating and illuminating others with something you know more about
+- Contacting the original contributors before any external communication
+- Preventing any commercial use of the open source content (e.g. industrial contract, public foundings, etc.) without agreeing with the original authors and contributors

+**People violating this code of conduct may be banned from the community**

 ## Required Background

 _*What are the specific knowledge prerequisite a maker should have in order to create his own documentation based on this project?*_